 Old pulp science fiction stories sometimes take the slant that deliberately marooning another human on a wilderness planet for the rest of their life is an unspeakable act, the crime of crimes.
 It doesn't matter if they are your worst enemy, it just isn't done.

 More recent science fiction is a bit more cynical.
-Vaporizing your enemy with a laser pistol is too merciful, marooning them ensures they suffer your maximum revenge.
+Vaporizing your enemy with a laser pistol is too merciful, marooning them ensures they suffer your maximum revenge as they slowely starve to death.

 Novels and short stories that cover the shipwrecked spaceship and castaway theme include: